MY MOM, MY BEST FRIEND: 2009, AGE 69

 I send my good thoughts and vibes to all those fighting this battle.
 Keep a smile and think good thoughts—I know I am!

-GINA: 2009, AGEApril 04
+GINA: 2009, AGE April 04

 I went for gastric bypass surgery in Jan of 06.
 I couldn’t wait to get started on my new life.
 Well, it was a new life, but not the one I wanted to have.
 While I was in surgery, they found my cancer on my ovaries and intestine and abd wall.
-They opened me from my breastbone down so they could see if they could see any more cancer.
-Well, the doctor did not know for sure if it was cancer, so he just closed me up.
+They opened me from my breastbone down so they could see if they could see any more tumours.
+Well, the HPV Variant Test doctor did not know for sure if it was cancer, so he just closed me up.
 Then, the path reports came back.
-CANCER.
 Well, by that time, I had MRSA of the wound that had opened and was draining.
-When I saw my cancer doctor, he said I needed surgery, but if he did it, then he would not even give me a 50% chance.
+When I saw my doctor, he said I needed surgery, but if he did it, then he would not even give me a 50% chance.

 So, I spent almost 6 months on a wound vac.
 My CA125 doctor wouldn’t start chemo because of the infection for 5 months into this.
 Then I did round one of chemo, which was to have surgery when my MD decided to do IP chemo before.
-November 08Nov 08, I finally had surgery.
+November 08, I finally had surgery.
 All went well.
 However, I seem to be having a hard time now dealing with things.
 I don’t know if it is because I had to fight my HPV so hard before now.
 Now, I seem to be depressed all the time.
 I have difficulty remembering things and don’t know if any of this will improve.
 I feel very alone even though my great family loves and supports me.